Sasho80/5.1.Loops/README.md

 In the current task it is better to work with fractions (not integers).
 The sum, the min and the max value will also be fractions.
 We must use a neutral starting value upon finding the min/max value, for example 1000000000.0 or -1000000000.0.
 If the end result is the neutral value, we will print “No”.

+12.oblem: Equal Pairs
+There are 2 * n numbers.
+The first and the second number form a pair, the third and the fourth number also, and so on.
+Each pair has a value – the sum of its numbers.
+Write a program that checks if all pairs have equal value.
+In case the value is the same, print "Yes, value=…" + the value, otherwise, print the maximum difference between two neighboring pairs in format: "No, maxdiff=…" + the maximum difference.
+The input consists of the number n, followed by 2*n integers, all of them one per line.
+Chapter 5.1.
+Loops (Repetitions) 201
+Sample Input and Output
+Input Output        Comments             Input Output        Comments           Input Output          Comments 3     Yes, value=3                       2     No, maxdiff=1                    2     No, maxdiff=2
+1                   values = {3, 3, 3}   1                   values = {3, 4}    -1
+2                   equal values         2                   differences = {1}  2
+0                                        2                max difference = 1    0
+3                                        2                                     -1
+4
+-1

+Input Output          Input Output           Input Output 1    Yes, value=10   2     Yes, value=-1    4
+ 5                    -1                     1
+ 5                    0                      1
+                      0                      3
+                     -1                      1
+                                             2
+                                             2
+                                             0
+                                             0

+Hints and Guidelines
+We read the input numbers in pairs.
+For each pair we calculate its sum.
+While reading the input pairs, for each pair except the first one, we must calculate the difference compared to the previous one.
+In order to do that, we need to store as a separate variable the sum of the previous pair.
+Finally, we find the largest difference between two pairs.
+If it is 0, print “Yes” + the value, otherwise – “No” + the difference.